-The logistic regression classifier labelled 42% of the 2014 respondents as having positive attitudes higher than the actual figure of 19.6%-leading to over-optimistic predictions.
+The logistic regression classifier labelled 42% of the 2014 respondents as having positive attitudes - higher than the actual figure of 19.6% - leading to overoptimistic predictions.
 This difference stemmed from sampling biases in the imbalanced data on consumer attitudes during early stages of innovation adoption (Rogers, 2003; Kiesling et al., 2012), resulting in a Type I error, where many negative cases were misclassified as positive.

-While undersampling is commonly used to improve classifier performance on unbalanced datasets, it may lead to data loss and potential misinterpretations (Krupa et al., 2014; Mao et al., 2021).
+While undersampling is commonly used to improve classifier performance on unbalanced datasets, it may lead to data loss and potential misinterpretations (Mao et al., 2021; Krupa et al., 2014).
 An alternative approach involves adding effective predictors to the classifier, which can improve accuracy.
-Here, ABM was used to synthesize social interaction features, which may lead to more accurate classification of consumer attitudes (Barth et al., 2016; Gallagher et al., 2018).
+Here, ABM was used to synthesise social interaction features, which may lead to more accurate classification of consumer attitudes (Barth, Judgert & Fritsche, 2016; Gallagher et al., 2018).

-4.2.
-Synthesis of social interaction features using ABM
+4.2 Synthesis of social interaction features using ABM

-An agent-based model was constructed to synthesize social interaction features based on the ONS data, by situating agents within a distance-based social network and a modelled residential environment.
+An agent-based model was constructed to synthesise social interaction features based on the ONS data, by situating agents within a distance-based social network and a modelled residential environment.
 Agents engaged in predefined social activities, allowing them to interact with their social circles (DF interaction) and environment (OR interaction) through the observation of EVs on roads.
-These interactions were integrated into a social interaction component, augmenting the agents' original DMRs (as described in Section 3.3).
+These interactions were integrated into a social interaction component, augmenting the agents' original decision-making rules (as described in Section 3.3).
 The performances of the augmented rules, DMR_LR+DF and DMR_LR+OR, were then evaluated.

-The synthesized social interaction features displayed similar patterns to the societal attitudes of AMT respondents towards EV adoptions (Krupa et al., 2014).
-Figure 2 presents the population distributions of AMT respondents and simulated agents whose attitudes towards EV adoption were influenced by social
+The synthesised social interaction features displayed similar patterns to the societal attitudes of AMT respondents towards EV adoptions (Krupa et al., 2014).
+Figure 2 presents the population distributions of AMT respondents and simulated agents whose attitudes towards EV adoption were influenced by social interaction activities, namely "discussions with close friends" and "observation of EVs on roads".
+These results indicate that the simulated social interactions are compatible with empirical data, validating their application in our model to investigate the impact of social interactions on consumers' attitudes towards EV adoption.